Levak/RoleKeeper/README.md

 An admin is a member with Discord permission `manage roles`, someone that has access to the `config.json` file and bot launch.

- - `!refresh`, will crawl the server member list again to find members without any role and assign one if a team captain is found. **CAUTION**: Do not use this command if someone already used `!add_captain` or `!remove_captain` as it will reset captain database and forget about the new ones;
+ - `!refresh`, [DEPRECATED] will crawl the server member list again to find members without any role and assign one if a team captain is found. **CAUTION**: Do not use this command if someone already used `!add_captain` or `!remove_captain` as it will reset captain database and forget about the new ones;
  - `!create_teams`, [DEPRECATED] based on `members.csv`, creates all the team roles in advance (optional).
 This can be helpful when `members.csv` is incomplete and contains invalid Discord ID while teams are correct, allowing manual role-assigning by a referee;
+ - `!check_cup cup // CSV`, takes the attached CSV and builds a report of missing members or invalid Discord IDs;
+ - `!start_cup cup // CSV`, same as `!check_cup` but actually imports the
+   captains and teams, and start assigning the roles.
+[TODO] Register the cup to the database;
+ - `!stop_cup cup` [TODO] Unregister the cup from the database;
  - `!members`, will generate a CSV of all members in the Discord server;
  - `!stats`, will generate a CSV of pick&bans statistics;
  - `!wipe_teams`, will delete all team-captain roles known from captain